Tips for new business owners

 - Download the Shopify mobile app to customize your online, fulfill orders, and manage your business on the go!

-Design your online store with mobile users in mind
+Design your online store with mobile device users in mind

 To preview in mobile view, click Online Store then click Themes.
 Next click Customize and on the preview screen select the mobile icon.